timothycdc/tchungblog/exampleSite/content/blog/a-seemingly-difficult-dfm-maths-question.md

 ![](/images/image-06-07-2020-at-3-49-pm.JPG)

 It didn't look too difficult at first, being only 5 marks.
-But what we did not know that the question required Y13 knowledge of polar coordinates (Core Pure 2), and it wanted a
+But what we did not know that the question required Y13 knowledge of polar coordinates (Core Pure 2), so it stumped us for a bit.

 It took me overnight to find a creative solution, but it was well worth it in the end.

+Let's start:

 \\begin{equation}arg\\left(\\frac{z-6i}{z-3i}\\right)=\\frac{\\pi}{3}\\\\\\\\\\therefore \\frac{\\pi}{3}=arg\\left(z-6i\\right)-arg\\left(z-3i\\right)\\\\\\\\\\end{equation}